Skip to content

 Ab Wheel Rollout Mistake 1: Shooting the Hips Back

 The first and most common mistake that I see lifters make with ab wheel rollouts is shooting their hips back.
-This entails lifters flexing at the hips first when starting to roll the ab wheel back in.
+This entails lifters flexing at the hips first when rolling the ab wheel back in.

 In practice, this will look like the hips shooting either up or back first before the ab wheel starts rolling back in.
 This mistake will take away from the core’s ability to do its job and will shift more focus to the hip flexors.